jerickjoe111/launch-school/JS230/03_XHR_requests.md

 ### 03. Loading JSON via XHR

-This technique is useful for when we expect to receive from the server data in a structured way, and then render it client-side; for instance, when loading widgets that the server can't do by itself.
+This technique is useful for when we expect to receive from the server data in a structured way, to then render it client-side, for instance, when loading widgets that the server can't load by itself.
 The best way we can structure that data is by the JSON format.

 Steps: